tobbik/lua-t/docs/T.Test.rst

      test_odd_three = function( self ) ... end
      test_even_four = function( self ) ... end
   } )
-  t( 'odd' ) -- this will run the global hooks an all functions that have
+  t( 'odd' ) -- this will run the global hooks an all functions that match
-             -- 'odd' in their name
+             -- the pattern 'odd' in their name

+  t( 'even' ) -- this will run the global hooks an all functions that match
+              -- the pattern 'even' in their name

+  t( nil, 'even' ) -- this will run the global hooks an all functions that
+                   -- DO NOT match the pattern 'even' in their name

 API
 ===